thermalogic/SimVCCE/vccrust/docs/technical_report.md

 In a cycle, components depend on each other's outputs.
 For example, the compressor needs the evaporator's output state, which in turn depends on the expansion valve's output, which depends on the condenser's output, which depends on the compressor's output.
 This circular dependency means there is no obvious "first" component to process.

-Rather than requiring the user to specify a processing order or implementing a topological sort, SimVCC uses an **iterative panic-driven algorithm** that automatically discovers the correct calculation order.
+Rather than requiring the user to specify a processing order or implementing a topological sort, SimVCC uses an **iterative error-driven algorithm** that automatically discovers the correct calculation order.

 ### 7.2 Algorithm Description